KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 ## Instantiate an F1 Instance

 Instantiate an `f1.2xlarge` instance with FPGA Developer AMI.
-This AMI is not free of charge, but it is easier to work with for short time uses of this demo.
-Otherwise, the XRT installation is actually more complicated than described [here](https://github.com/aws/aws-fpga/blob/master/Vitis/docs/XRT_installation_instructions.md)..
+This AMI is not free of charge, but it is easier to work with for short-time uses of this demo.
+Otherwise, the XRT installation is actually more complicated than described [here](https://github.com/aws/aws-fpga/blob/master/Vitis/docs/XRT_installation_instructions.md).

 ## Preparation